chainstacklabs/starknet-cairo-odyssey/Article-2.md

 - `const` used for constants, can not be re-assigned.
 - `local` used for local variables.
 Can not be re-assigned and require adding `alloc_locals` to the function
 - `tempvar` used for temporary variables.
 They can be re-assigned.
-- `let` used to create alias by value or by reference to another variables.
+- `let` used to create alias by value or by reference to other variables.
 Can be re-assigned.

 Here are some examples of how to use each one of them: